 Signs of Dilated Cardiomyopathy

-Dogs with DCM may show signs of lethargy, decreased appetite, intolerance to exercise, and difficulty breathing.
+Dogs with heart disease like DCM may show signs of lethargy, decreased appetite, intolerance to exercise, and difficulty breathing.
 As the heart disease worsens, dogs might faint or collapse, especially during playtimes and exercise.

 Treatment for Dilated Cardiomyopathy